The 10 most popular newspapers in Spain have nearly 20 times more online readers than print readers

 It cannot be denied that newspapers circulations are suffering as a result of the digitalization of media; the printed offerings are no longer the first port of call for the latest news.
 Instead, we turn to our digital devices for these answers, preferring to use them to access news websites and online content.

 The internet age and other new technologies have driven the growth of digital media and the online audience.
 The ten most popular printed newspapers in Spain now have an average online following that is 19 times larger than their physical circulation.
-If we take into account the fact that numerous digital dailies have been created with presence that is solely online, we begin to understand why advertisers are also turning to online media for its wider audience and versatile formats.
+If we take into account the fact that numerous digital dailies have been created with a presence that is solely online, we begin to understand why advertisers are also turning to online media for its wider audience and versatile formats.

 In the last ten years, the demand for print media has suffered a severe reduction in sales and subscriptions with the circulations of leading newspapers like El País, El Mundo, ABC, La Vanguardia, El Periódico and La Razón falling by as much as 61%.